The $111B Finale: Paramount, WBD, and the Future of Media (Part VI)

 Conclusion: The New Big Four

-But for creators and digital entrepreneurs watching from the sidelines, the message is clear: Scale is the only defence against the algorithm.
+This merger proves that your brand isn't just a hobby—it’s a business asset that requires professional protection.
 When the companies buying your content become larger and more powerful, having a strong legal strategy is the only way to protect your long-term income and rights.
-If anything, this consolidation proves that owning your IP is more important than ever.

 Your creative work is your leverage.